Evaluating General-Purpose AI with Psychometrics: The Advantages of Psychometrics in AI Evaluation

 \subsection{Quality Assurance}

-Serious concerns have been raised about the reliability of AI evaluation and what is actually being measured~\cite{mitchell2023how}.
-It has been frequently reported that the performance of general-purpose AI systems is affected by factors such as input prompts and specific configurations~\cite{li2021prefix,jiang2020can,chen2023robust}.
-This type of sensitivity makes it challenging to assess whether a benchmark can generate a reliable measure and whether the system can consistently perform well in the real world.
-Moreover, it is unclear what is (not) being measured by a benchmark.
-For example, a 95\% success rate on a particular BIG-Bench task may not translate into high performance in a real-world task.
-It could simply be an indication of overfitting~\cite{hernandez2017measure,whiteson2011protecting}.\looseness=-1
+Serious concerns have been raised about the reliability and validity of task-oriented AI evaluation~\cite{mitchell2023how}.
+For instance, it has been frequently reported that the performance of AI systems is affected by factors such as input prompts and specific configurations~\cite{li2021prefix,jiang2020can,chen2023robust}.
+The issue of sensitivity presents a challenge for benchmarks to serve as a reliable measure.
+It also questions the consistency of AI's performance in the real world.
+Moreover, it is hard to ascertain what is (not) being measured by a benchmark.
+For example, a high success rate of an AI system on a benchmark task may not translate into high performance in real-world applications.
+This disparity can be attributed to various factors, such as differences in task complexity between benchmarks and real-world applications, over-specialization in benchmarks, or biases in benchmark data sources~\cite{hernandez2017measure,whiteson2011protecting}.

-Psychometrics has developed a systematic approach to examining test quality, focusing on both the reliability and validity of the measurement. \emph{Reliability} demands stable and consistent results across multiple assessments.
-This concept is related to ``replicability'' or ``robustness'' in computer science. \emph{Validity} indicates how well a test measures what it is designed to measure~\cite{whitely1983construct}.
-For example, a numerical reasoning test should tap into the ability of numerical reasoning rather than irrelevant constructs such as language proficiency.
-Only with reliable and valid tests can we put confidence in the test results and derive meaningful interpretations.
+Psychometrics has developed a systematic approach to test quality assurance, focusing on both reliability and validity of measurement. \emph{Reliability} demands stable and consistent results across multiple measurements~\cite{rust2020modern}.
+It goes beyond the scope of ``replicability'' or ``robustness'' in computer science, offering a more comprehensive examination of different types of measurement errors, such as inconsistency of results among different test items, raters, and (sub-)datasets~\cite{xiao2023evaluating}. \emph{Validity} indicates the extent to which a test measures what it is designed to measure~\cite{whitely1983construct}.
+For example, a valid numerical reasoning test should tap into the ability of numerical reasoning rather than irrelevant constructs such as language proficiency.
+Only with reliable and valid tests can we put confidence in the measurement results and derive meaningful interpretations.